appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Multiple-Environments.md

 * **Production**: Live version with actual production data for end users.

 In Appsmith, environments work at the *Workspace* level.
 This means that all the applications within a workspace share the same configuration values for both staging and production environments.

+For more information on permissions, you can refer to the [Granular Access Control.](/advanced-concepts/granular-access-control).

 ## Benefits of Multiple Environments